Baratan-creates/-image-generation-tables/README.md

 - [Image Model Parameter Evaluation](#image-model-parameter-evaluation)
   - [Image Models](#image-models)
   - [Image Styles](#image-styles)
 ## Status
 This project is in **early development status**.
 ## Language Model Evaluations
-**Score** Language Model Creative Writing Scoring Index Langage models are scored based on `compliance, comprehension, coherence, creativity and realism.
+**Score** Language Model Creative Writing Scoring Index Language models are scored based on `compliance, comprehension, coherence, creativity and realism.
 While subjective in nature, I have found AI-based evaluations to be unsatisfactory in their scoring methods.
 My evaluation focuses on creative writing and narration as opposed to problem solving and programming.
 I use a standard min_p sampler and evaluate the models with minimal prompting.
 The evaluation itself consists of 3 prompt series.
 Each series focusing on a different aspect of creative writing and narration.
 ### Methodology
 Models are tested in a *vacuum*.
 Outside of ST in Ooba (backend I use when I run ST.) There is no character/system, just **prompt**.
 Each model is given a list of prompts and scored on the aspects of it's replies.
 #### Compliance